eeGuoJun/ACPR2015/README.md

         year = {2015}
     }

-If you have problems, please contact us at eeguojun@outlook.com
+If you have problems, please contact us at guoyq@dlut.edu.cn